Nicolas Huss

 Nicolas Huss (born 27 August 1964) is a French businessman, and previous chief executive officer of Ingenico Group.

-Early life
+Early life and education

 He was born in Nice in the Provence-Alpes-Côte d'Azur.

-He graduated from the Institut d'études politiques de Toulouse in 1987: he went to Sciences Po Toulouse, part of the University of Toulouse (Université de Toulouse), from 1984 to 1987 where he gained a LLB degree in law, later gaining a MA in Political Science and Government.
+He graduated from the Institut d'études politiques de Toulouse in 1987: he went to Sciences Po Toulouse, part of the University of Toulouse, from 1984 to 1987 where he gained a LLB degree in law, later gaining a MA in political science and government.

 Career

-In 2015 he became Chief Executive of Visa Europe, taking over from Peter Ayliffe.
+In 2015 he became chief executive of Visa Europe, taking over from Peter Ayliffe.

-In July 2017, he became VP of Strategy & Performance at Ingenico, reporting to the chairman and CEO Philippe Lazare.
+In July 2017, he became vice president of strategy and performance at Ingenico, reporting to the chairman and CEO Philippe Lazare.